apigee/apijam/Module-2a/Labs/Lab 2/README.md

 ![image alt text](./media/image_4.png)

 8. You should see a successful "Uploaded proxy" message as shown below.
 You now have an OAuth Authorization Server that supports the client credentials grant type in Apigee.
-Click the “oauth” link near the bottom of the page to view the proxy:
+Click the **oauth** link near the bottom of the page to view the proxy:

 ![image alt text](./media/image_5.png)